 Vendor collaboration with customers

-This topic describes how you can use vendor collaboration to work with customers in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
+This topic describes how you can use vendor collaboration to work with customers in Microsoft Dynamics 365 for Finance and Operations.
 Vendors can complete a series of business processes from the following workspaces:

 - Purchase order confirmation – Monitor and respond to purchase orders (POs).